alyxb/expo-speech-bug/README.md

 # Expo Speech Bug on web

-On Expo 51 which uses Expo Speech version 12.0.1, when running a simple speak on web:
+Get a Speech.speak() error in Expo 51 when running a simple speak on web:

 ```
    import * as Speech from "expo-speech";